CivicActions/accessibility/Onboarding.md

 # Onboarding in an Accessibility Positive Workplace - DRAFT

-To ensure that there is commitment throughout the organization is accessibility, we need to ensure that team members are educated on accessibility, because this cannot be assumed.
+To ensure that there is commitment throughout the organization to accessibility, we need to ensure that team members are educated on accessibility, because this cannot be assumed.
 As a digital agency, our focus is on web accessibility.
 Making our content accessible is a key part of customer centred design.
 A basic understanding of accessibility issues is important for all staff because it allows our team to work more effectively together.
 1/5 people have a disability, so there is a good chance that in an organization our size that not everyone perceives, operates or understands content the same way.

 ## Pre-workshop